 3. Enabling a remote and on-the-go workforce.
 Wireless technologies like 5G and Wi-Fi 6 can equip new ways of working.
 Digital transformation has changed how employees work, enabling productivity from any location and device.

-Gartner research finds that enterprises now prioritize providing employees with tools to be more effective and productive.
+Gartner research finds that enterprises now prioritise providing employees with tools to be more effective and productive.
 Expect to see business invest more in support for joint cognitive systems that couple humans and technology with cloud-based AI.
 These services may require transmission of large volumes of data.
-Further, the data collected by Internet of Things (IoT)-connected devices, mobile and other sources needs to be analyzed.
-Analysts will have greater and better access to data visualizations, 3-D renderings and more advanced analytics, with enhancements to networking and communications.
-These data-intensive processes need 5G and Wi-Fi 6 technology for speed and performance as well, particularly when devices use edge computing architecture rather than centralized cloud or data center architecture.
+Further, the data collected by Internet of Things (IoT)-connected devices, mobile and other sources needs to be analysed.
+Analysts will have greater and better access to data visualisations, 3-D renderings and more advanced analytics, with enhancements to networking and communications.
+These data-intensive processes need 5G and Wi-Fi 6 technology for speed and performance as well, particularly when devices use edge computing architecture rather than centralised cloud or data centre architecture.